Dynamics and frictional dissipation from treading in the puddle: Theoretical models

 where $A$ is a phenomenological constant.
 Solving this differential equation gives

-where $\alpha$ and $-\beta$ denote the coefficients of $r_t$ and $r_t^2$ in Eq.(\ref{total}), and the constant $B$ signifies a perturbation to tip the balance and drive the system rightward from the unstable state at the top of the red line in Fig. \ref{H_star theory}.
-Equation (\ref{rt}) agrees well with the experimental data in Fig. \ref{R_top vs t} with fitting parameters $A$ and $B$ that vary with $R$.
+where $\alpha$ and $-\beta$ correspond to the coefficients of $r_t$ and $r_t^2$ in Eq. (\ref{total}), and the constant $B$ signifies a perturbation to tip the balance, as mentioned in Fig. \ref{H_star theory}.
+Equation (\ref{rt}) agrees well with the experimental data in Fig. \ref{R_top vs t}.
+Since $H^\star$ is held constant in stage II, the pull force $F=\rho \pi r_t^{2}H^{\star}$ can be obtained from the weight of water column and Eq. (\ref{rt}).
+This prediction matches the data in Fig. \ref{force}.

 Although stage II is irreversible, we argue that it is quasi-static based on two observations: first, the shape of the water column remains unchanged because $r_{t}$ and $r_{m}$ exhibit the same shrinking speed and their correlation is strongly linear in Fig. \ref{R_top vs R_min}.
 Second, the contact angle $\theta$ and $z_m$ defined in Fig. \ref{fig:enter-label} are not affected by the receding motion, as shown in the inset of Fig. \ref{R_top vs R_min}.
 As a result, we can assume the profile or $r(z)$ is still dictated by the minimization of its surface energy and gravitational energy at each step of the way: